 Romantic, history painter; lifelong friend of Joseph Wright.

-One of the best Irish artists in London, history painter in the 'grand
+One of the best Irish artists in London, noted for his mythological

 Romantic expressionist artist, symbolist painter.

 Miniaturist, pastel artist, later Portrait Painter in Crayons to